williamcioffi/egsocial/docs/readme.md

     b. if a calf is lost; mother was considered lactating until the last sighting of calf, and non-lactating afterwards.

-First, we'll load in the data and prepare the date formats and take a peak. `dat` is a table of sighting records, while `cdat` is a table of calving years.
+First, we'll load in the data and prepare the date formats and take a peak. `dat` is a table of sighting records, while 'cdat' is a table of calving years.